veracode/container_iac_secrets_scanning/README.md

   * command
     * The command to run (scan|sbom)
     * Default is 'scan'
-  * soruce
+  * source
-    * The soruce to be scanned.
-Can be a folder, can be a remote repository, can be an image name ror can be an image archive name
+    * The source to be scanned.
+Can be a folder, can be a remote repository, can be an image name or can be an image archive name
     * Default is './'
   * format
     * Format in which to output and store the scan results.
 Enter one of the following values (json|table) for the `scan` command